lpereira/hardinfo/README.md

 - cmake ..
 - make package   (Creates package so you do not polute your distro and it can be updated by distro releases)
 - sudo apt install ./hardinfo-VERSION-DISTRO-MACHINE.deb  (See output from make package)
-- sudo apt install lm-sensors sysbench lsscsi mesa-utils dmidecode udisks2
+- sudo apt install lm-sensors sysbench lsscsi mesa-utils dmidecode udisks2 xdg-utils
 - hardinfo

 NOTE: If make package fails use make install